SzymCode/SzymCode/README.md

   Hi, I'm Szymon
 </h2>

 As a self-taught developer, I'm actively seeking **challenging career opportunities**.
 I have commercial experience of **JavaScript**, **PHP** and in my work I mostly use **Laravel** and **Vue.js**.
 Currently I work with Prestashop e-commerce platform.
 My favourite CSS frameworks are PrimeVue and Tailwind.
-I also love writing tests in Pest, Nest.js (Jest) and Cypress.
+I also love writing tests in Pest, Jest and Cypress.
 <br>

 | 💻 Portfolio | [szymco.de](https://szymco.de) |